ArthurClemens/mithril-infinite/packages/mithril-infinite/README.md

 | Page, now placeholder | placeholder | `mithril-infinite__page--placeholder` |

+<a name="fixed-scroll-and-overflow-anchor"></a>
+### Fixed scroll and `overflow-anchor`

+Some browsers use [overflow-anchor](https://css-tricks.com/almanac/properties/o/overflow-anchor/) to prevent content from jumping as the page loads more data above the viewport.
+This may conflict how Infinite inserts content in "placeholder slots".

+To prevent miscalculations of content size, the "scroll content" element has style `overflow-anchor: none`.

 <a name="size"></a>
 ## Size

-Minified and gzipped: ~ 3.7 Kb
+Minified and gzipped: ~ 3.9 Kb